 This man-made location is popular for those living in Orleans (it’s officially listed as Cumberland on the City of Ottawa website).
 It’s a storm pond drain area with a gradual dip that will still provide plenty of thrills.
 There’s no direct parking, so you’ll need to find something along the street.

 This one is a popular hill is in the NCC land off of Bearbrook Road.
 It features a nice tall hill with wide-open runs for good speed, but it’s also safely protected from the river with a high embankment.
 It’s lit at night so early sunsets are not a problem, and there’s both parking and outhouses in the parking lot nearby.
+Find other NCC hills on their website.

 Walter Baker Park